-Celebrate Barolo, Barbaresco & Gavi wine at festa time
+Tour Barolo, Barbaresco & Gavi at festa time

-- Private sit-down tastings at the Marchesi di Barolo, Silvio Grasso, Marchesi di Gresy, Villa Sparina & more
+Private sit-down tastings at the Marchesi di Barolo, Silvio Grasso, Marchesi di Gresy, Il Poggio & more

-DAY 1 – A DAY AT THE RACES
+DAY 1 – THE DONKEY PALIO OF ALBA

 Tonight we dine at the Marchesi di Barolo winery and delve into the French-influenced cuisine of Piedmont, such as ravioli del plin, braised veal, and pannacotta.